anrydas/NotifyService/README.md

 * put last release version of **NotifyService.jar** file into **app** directory
 * run the docker-compose project ```docker-compose up -d``` That's all.
+Also you cam use our distribution.
+It already contains all files in zip archive.

 See also [Configuration](#Config) section